thomkrillis/weather-app-client/README.md

 ## Next Steps for Production-Ready
 - [ ] Linting
 - [ ] More extensive testing
+- [ ] Fix CSS on results page for mobile
 - [ ] CI/CD
 - [ ] Containerization
 - [ ] Documentation on redux store, css conventions
 - [ ] Refactor shared components to be state-agnostic (no selectors), only page components should access redux data
+- [ ] Type-ahead and Google Places integration for more structured, consistent, and reliable user input
+- [ ] Additional weather data, e.g. forecasts

 ## Setup
 1. Clone the repo